jsntv200/redant-home/_posts/2010-10-25-id-like-an-iphone-app-ten-things-to-look-out-for.md

 keywords: iphone app design brief
 image_small: "/assets/uploads/2010/iphone-app-small.jpg"
 image: "/assets/uploads/2010/iphone-app.jpg"
-excerpt-short: 'Ten quick tips: considerations for your iphone app design brief'
+excerpt_short: 'Ten quick tips: considerations for your iphone app design brief'
-excerpt-long: Ten quick tips or ideas to consider before getting someone to build you an iphone app, and what to put in your design / development brief
+excerpt_long: Ten quick tips or ideas to consider before getting someone to build you an iphone app, and what to put in your design / development brief
 tags: []
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2010-10-25'
 publisher: Red Ant
 updated_at: 2010-10-15